 "We are seeing clear demand for a complete range of data center solutions," said Matt Miszewski, Senior Vice President of Sales and Marketing at Digital Realty.
 "We are now building a unique ecosystem of open solutions powering customer growth through exceptional service, adding to our foundation of unrivalled real estate expertise.
 This acquisition was a strategic move for us, and reflective of what we see in the marketplace.
 Customers need the reach and support that we are now uniquely positioned to provide in the form of the right service offerings and global footprint."

 Added Bo Bond, Central Region lead for JLL's Data Center Solutions: "We've seen a large acquisition spree take place in the sector which has included many of the publicly traded data center REITs.
 They're buying to increase their footprint, but also to be able to provide solutions, cloud security and connectivity.
 This gives companies with larger platforms access to offer more services with a larger geographic footprint.
 In the end, that's going to benefit the user and increase the reach for those providers."
-Shift to colocation

 Construction costs associated with a new data center are high and the infrastructure investment can be as much as two to three times the amount to build, another reason why M&A has surged as small providers combine with larger ones to seek sources of capital.
 The expense is greater for enterprise users, who have increasingly shifted from owned facilities to the third party market to offset cost and maintain flexibility through colocation.